WhiteboxHub/Jira-codebase/Step_3.md

-# Step 3: Create User Stories Under the Epic
+#  Create User Stories Under the Epic

 User stories represent smaller, detailed pieces of work within an Epic.
 Here’s how to create stories under the Epic.